Mass communication: Film

 The film industry began with the invention of the kinetoscope by Thomas Edison.
-His failure to patent it resulted in two brothers, Louis and Auguste Lumiere, creating a portable camera that could process film and project images.
+His failure to patent it resulted in two brothers, Louis and Auguste Lumière, creating a portable camera that could process film and project images.
 The first public kinetoscope demonstration took place in 1893.
 By 1894, the Kinetoscope had become a commercial success, with public parlours established around the world.
 The invention quickly gained notoriety when the Lumiere brothers debuted a series of 60-second clips screened outdoors to a Parisian audience.
-Despite the ever-growing popularity of moving images, the Lumiere brothers did not seek to revolutionize the style of the film but instead stuck to documenting daily life in France.
+Despite the ever-growing popularity of moving images, the Lumière brothers did not seek to revolutionize the style of the film but instead stuck to documenting daily life in France.
 This set the grounds for future film revolutionaries, including Georges Méliès, who sought to create narrative sequences in his films through the use of special effects.
 The first 30 years of cinema were characterized by the growth and consolidation of an industrial base, the establishment of the narrative form, and refinement of the technology.